softeering/TechDays2015/SQLServerPerformances/Readme.md

 We can see that, even if the clustered index brings better performances, the columnstore index is far the best one we can use for such a scenario (i.e. aggregates table with a lot of rows)

-##In-memory tables
+##In-memory tables (Hekaton)
-- main goal is to avoid contentions and locking
+- main goal is to avoid contentions and locking (it moves from a pessimistic locking to an optimistic locking system: no latch nor lock)
 - if you just want to load a table into memory -> DBCC CHECK TABLE XXX (all the pages will be loaded into he memory)
 - a in-memory table supports native compiled store procedures (compiled to C++ and executed by SQL Server)
 - completely integrated into SQL Server 2014 Enterprise